shelson/esphome-cst9217/README.md

-# esphome-cst9217
-Esphome external_component to enable the cst9217 touchscreen
+# Esphome cst9217 touchscreen component

+This will let you use your cst9217 touchscreen in esphome.

+It needs the `esp-idf` framework option in esphome.

+Example yaml is in the examples dir.